davebraze/OtoP-2/readme.md

    serially, and store the results in the corresponding subfolders (1 to N, N is the number of runs preset).

-   type: `sh SerRunLoc.sh NUM ITER REP PTOP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC`
+   type: `sh SerRunLoc.sh NUM RUNMODE LOG ITER REP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC`

    * NUM: number of runs to be conducted, each using a different random seed.
 This argument must be given;
+   * LOG: phrase for clarifying the log file name;
    * The other arguments are the same as above and optional.

 ## Yale HPC